iansinnott/obsidian-meta-plugin/README.md

 5. Create a Git tag for the new version (`bun run tag`).
 6. Generate the distribution files (`bun run dist`).

+## Alternate taglines

+- The plugin that builds other plugins
+- The last plugin you'll ever need
+- You're own personal Obsidian dev team

 ## License

 This project is licensed under the [MIT License](LICENSE).